Explore your mortgage options

 Time To Decide Which Option Is Right for You

-If you value the convenience of easy online banking and easy-to-access branch locations, a bank might make the most sense for you.
-If you meet the membership requirement for a credit union and your primary focus is getting the lowest mortgage rate possible and personalized customer service, a credit union might be a better choice.
+A bank might make the most sense for you if you value the convenience of easy online banking and easy-to-access branch locations.
+If you meet the membership requirement for a credit union and your top priorities are to get the lowest mortgage rate possible and personalized customer service, a credit union might be a better choice.